Protocentral/protocentral_sensything/docs/sensything-with-arduino.md

  ```

- Creating an http request object in browser to request adc value from server and process the returned adc value to update the web page.
+ Creating an HTTP request object in the browser to request ADC value from server and process the returned ADC value to update the web page.
  ```c
   var xhttp = new XMLHttpRequest();
   xhttp.onreadystatechange = function() {